heyannag/Project_1_Group_4/README.md

 * What is the correlation between odometer reading and sale price for Nissan models?

 ## Findings:
-* Both age and mileage of a given Nissan vehicle hold only a moderate correlation to the vehicle’s price.
+* Both age and mileage of a given Nissan vehicle hold **only a moderate correlation** to the vehicle’s price.
-* With a 50% correlation, the vehicle’s mileage only slightly edges out the vehicle’s age (47% correlation).
+* With a **50% correlation**, the vehicle’s mileage only slightly edges out the vehicle’s age (47% correlation).
 * With these figures, we cannot say either mileage or age have a strong correlation to the vehicle’s listing price, so a potential buyer should not hold much weight in one category over the other.

 ![Mileage vs Resale Price](PNG_Files/3_Mileage_Resale_Price.png)